Pew: Overview

 Pews are generally made of wood and arranged in rows facing the altar in the nave of a church.
 Usually a pathway is left between pews in the center to allow for a procession; some have benchlike cushioned seating, and hassocks or footrests, although more traditional, conservative churches usually have neither cushions nor footrests.
 Many pews have slots behind each pew to hold Bibles, prayer books, hymnals or other church literature.
 Sometimes the church may also provide stations on certain rows that allow the hearing-impaired to use headsets in order to hear the sermon.
 In many churches pews are permanently attached to the floor, or to a wooden platform.

 In churches with a tradition of public kneeling prayer (such as the Roman Catholic, Lutheran, and Anglican denominations), pews are often equipped with kneelers in front of the seating bench so members of the congregation can kneel on them instead of the floor.
 These kneelers essentially have long, usually padded boards which run lengthwise parallel to the seating bench of the pew.
 These kneeler boards may be 15 cm or so wide and elevated perhaps 10–15 cm above the floor, but dimensions can vary widely.
 Permanently attached kneelers are often made so they can be rotated or otherwise moved up out of the way when the congregation members are not kneeling.

 Due to the prominence in European culture and usefulness, the usage of the pew has spread to many courtrooms in Europe and has additionally spread to Jewish synagogues due to trends of modelling synagogues similar to churches in Western Europe.
 In most old churches the family names are carved into the end of the pew to show who sat there but in some bigger cases the name of a village was carved into the end and only one person from every village came to mass every week.

+About half the text of Richard Gough's History of Myddle in Shropshire, England, consists of an account of the seats in Myddle church and the families who possessed them.